 The government of Ontario has also began changing their plans to help the situation of its residents.
 It has been announced that no new eviction orders will be issued until further notice.
 This is part of a number of measures that the province wants to take to be able to protect their residents during the outbreak.
 The sheriff’s office has also been asked to postpone enforcement of any orders that were supposed to be served this week.

 All this news comes ahead of Prime Minister Trudeau’s announcement.
 In light of attempting to curb the spread of COVID-19, Canada will close its borders to most foreign nationals.
 There are numerous exemptions, such as U.S citizens, diplomats and “essential workers”.
 Trudeau mentions that he recognizes that the Canadian and American economies are integrated and as such places them in a separate category than other nations.
 Asylum seekers that are entering the country will also be required to go under quarantine for 14 days, the government looks to provide a place to stay for them.

-Even so, on March 19th, Trudeau announced that they are closing the border even with neighbouring America.
+Even so, on March 19th, Trudeau announced that they are closing the border even with neighboring America.
 The border will be close to any non-essential travel between the two countries.
 It will remain open for personnel that have been designated as “essential” to maintain supply lines vital to supporting both countries.
 Members of these groups include truckers, health personnel and air crew.
 Trudeau mentions that both countries are still working on the fine print to be able to properly define who can and cannot cross the border.
 Despite all these measures being put into place, Canadians in the United States still maintain the right to come home, so they will be allowed to return.

 Trudeau’s announcement comes after the Canadian federal government warned to its citizens abroad that they should get home while they still have the means to do so.